 - Coconut water: if you don't have or can't access coconut water, you can use plain water.
 If you do this, I advise adding a little bit of sweetener like a splash of maple syrup or agave syrup.

-- Switch it up!
-Add other berries like raspberries or strawberries for different variations of mixed fruit sorbet.
-Add some fresh lime juice to the base for added flavor if desired.
+- Switch it up: add other berries like raspberries or strawberries for different variations of mixed fruit sorbet.

 Storage Tips